jdelia/genesis-communities-cpt/README.md

 ## Description

 This plugin adds a Community Custom Post Type to a Genesis Child theme, similar to the one in the Winning Agent Pro theme by Carrie Dils.
 You can change the name of the custom post type and the name of the slug, making this a very versatile plugin.
-Easily rename it to Portfolio, Projects, Towns, Cities, Neighborhoods, etc. Includes a widget to display your custom post type
+Easily rename it to Portfolio, Projects, Towns, Cities, Neighborhoods, etc. Includes a widget to display your custom post type.

+Note: This plugin is not fully translation-ready.
+It still needs to be finished.

 ## Requirements
  * WordPress 4.0